4 min read · Last updated May 29, 2026

 What no-start diagnosis should include

 A technician should separate thermostat power, low-voltage wiring, safeties, float switch, drain condition, transformer, fuse, contactor, capacitor, disconnect, breaker behavior, indoor blower, outdoor fan, and compressor start behavior before recommending parts.
-If storms or repeated breaker trips happened before the no-start, the inspection should treat electrical safety as part of the repair path, not just a comfort complaint.
+If storms or repeated breaker trips happened before the no-start, the inspection should treat electrical safety as part of the repair option, not just a comfort complaint.

 Homeowner questions